hdashnow/blog/writing_gym.md

 Writing Gym
 ===========

-Not too long ago, I was discussing that well-known academic saw of "publish or perish" with a seasoned bioinformatician.
+Not too long ago, I was discussing that well-known academic law of "publish or perish" with a seasoned bioinformatician.
 I was bemoaning my feelings of poor progress in my PhD, and pointed out that I often don't feel like I have results ready to write up.